GabeNewb/hackgt-pokedex/exercises/exercise-0/README.md

 For the next hour, feel free to run with this on your own time.
 I will be slowly making my way through this exercise and answering questions, but if I'm going too slowly for you, feel free to skip to the next exercise!

+If I am not around to help or you want to look forward, I have included a copy of roughly what the affected areas of the code should look like at the end of every exercise in **complete-app-copy**.

 Timebox: 10 minutes